JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Observations and Data Reduction

 In addition to the standard process, 1/f noise in the individual level 2A ``RATE" files was corrected using a custom script.
 Because the individual exposure times are quite short, the 1/f read noise is a significant effect.
 This appears primarily as horizontal stripes in the unprocessed individual frames, although it also appears as differences between amplifier sections in the image.

 Our custom script attempts to remove the 1/f noise as follows.
-First, the individual level 2 images are masked to exclude any pixels with flux well in excess of a mean sky value estimated from an initial image drizzled to Level 3 without 1/f noise removal.
-This single mask is propagated backward to the Level 2 files individually.
+First, the individual level 2 images are masked to exclude any pixels with flux well in excess of a mean sky value estimated from an initial image drizzled to level 3 without 1/f noise removal.
+This single mask is propagated backward to the level 2 files individually.
 Then, an attempt is made to match the 4 main amplifier regions of each detector, on large scales (100s of pixels) through a combination of two methods: a) by measuring the ``jump" at amplifier seams or b) by measuring the sky background across the image in a 256 pixel grid and using that data to estimate and remove the background.
 Both algorithms---or indeed all algorithms---are influenced by light from objects visible in the images, and various outlier rejection schemes and comparisons between the two methods are used to optimize the matching.
-We then pass a horizontal median filter across the entire image (the filter is 2048x1 pixel in extent) and remove the result.
+We then pass a horizontal median filter across the entire image (the filter is 2048x1 pixel in extent, a shape chosen because of the typical length and width of many of these features) and remove the result.
 We then also filter the image vertically in the same manner, to remove any other large linear features that exist on the other image axis.
 The resulting image is now significantly cleaned of this structured noise, although not completely at intermediate scales or at the smallest scales.
-To further remove the structured noise, we then ring median filter the partially processed image on a range of radial scales, and in each pass remove the ring median filtered image from its antecedent; the resulting image has little object flux on any scale larger than the median filter radius.
+To further remove the structured noise, we filter the partially processed image using a ring median filter on a range of radial scales from a few pixels to a few tens of pixels, and in each pass remove the ring median filtered image from its antecedent; the resulting image has little object flux on any scale larger than the median filter radius.
 A horizontal median filter 50 pixels in horizontal extent and smaller than the ring median scale vertically is then passed across the image, capturing much of the remaining horizontal structures on that scale.
 This is removed, and the process repeated across an appropriate range of vertical scales.
-The final "de-striped" images are then stacked to a Level 3 drizzled images as above.
+The final "de-striped" images are then stacked to a level 3 drizzled images as above.